enfiskutensykkel/ssd-gpu-dma/README.md

 libnvm: An API for building userspace NVMe drivers and storage applications
 ===============================================================================
-This library is intended to allow userspace programs to control and manage NVM Express ([NVMe]) disk controllers through an easy-to-use API.
-The motivation is to provide a userspace library your CUDA applications and other programs can easily link against, in order to build custom drivers and high-performance storage applications.
+This library is a userspace API implemented in C for writing custom NVM Express ([NVMe]) drivers and high-performance storage applications.
+The API provides simple semantics and functions which a userspace program can use to control or manage one or more NVMe disk controllers.

+The library is in essence similar to [SPDK], in that it moves driver code to userspace and relies on hardware polling rather than being interrupt driven.
+By mapping userspace memory directly, `libnvm` eliminates the cost of context switching into kernel space and enables zero-copy access from userspace.
-The library uses simple semantics and functions for mapping userspace memory buffers and device memory, providing a simple yet low-level mechanism suitable for controlling an NVMe disk and performing IO operations.
-By mapping user- space memory directly, IO performance is greatly increased compared to accessing storage through normal file system abstractions provided by the Linux kernel.
+This greatly reduces the latency of IO operations compared to accessing storage devices through normal file system abstractions provided by the Linux kernel.

+`libnvm` is able to provide a simple low-level block-interface with extremely low latency in the IO path.
+With minimal driver support, it is possible to set up arbitrary memory mappings to device memory, enabling peer-to-peer IO between NVMe storage and other PCIe devices ([PCIe peer-to-peer]).

+As NVMe is designed in a way that reflects the inherent parallelism in modern computing architectures, we are able to provide a lock-less interface to the disk which can be shared by multiple computing instances. `libnvm` can be linked with CUDA programs, enabling **high-performance storage accsee directly from your CUDA kernels**.
+This is achieved by placing IO queues and data buffers directly in GPU memory, **eliminating the need to involve the CPU in the IO path entirely**.

+A huge benefit of the parallel design of NVMe combined with the possibility of using arbitrary memory addresses for buffers and queues also means that a disk can be **shared by multiple computing instances running on remote machines**.
-The API can also be linked with applications using the SISCI SmartIO API from Dolphin Interconnect Solutions.
-This allows the programmer to set up arbitrary configurations of devices and NVMe disks in a PCIe cluster, and enables concurrent low-latency access to one or more NVMe disks from multiple machines in the cluster.
+This can be done by setting up mappings using a PCIe Non-Transparent Bridge ([PCIe NTB]).
+The API can be linked with applications using the [SISCI] [SmartIO] API from Dolphin Interconnect Solutions, allowing the  user to create custom configurations of remote and local devices and NVMe disks in a PCIe cluster.
+It also enables concurrent low-latency access to NVMe disks from multiple machines in the cluster.